Accessibility statement

 What we’re doing to improve accessibility

-We have monitoring in place to review the accessibility of the site on an ongoing basis.
+We regularly review the accessibility of the site on an ongoing basis.
 We use this monitoring to identify and fix any new issues that arise.